 The committees have representation from administration, faculty, and students.
 Each faculty member serves a one-year term; members of administration may have standing appointments.
 Student appointment is made from the Student Government Association judicial council.
 If any of the faculty and/or administrators are unavailable, the vice president, dean, or directors may choose up to two substitute members in order to avoid delaying the adjudication of the case.
 The vice president, dean, or directors will convene the group, moderate the meetings, and present any witnesses or pertinent evidence.

 Hattiesburg-director of athletics, housing director, registrar, two faculty, and two students

-Tradition-associate dean of academic programs, four faculty, and two students

-New Orleans-three faculty, one administrator, and two students

-No student representatives will be called for committee action on Level IV violations.
+Tradition-associate dean of academic programs, four faculty, and two students No student representatives will be called for committee action on Level IV violations.

 APPEAL PROCEDURE